srand/jolt/docs/quickstart.rst

 - ``influence.daily``
 - ``influence.hourly``

-The ``influence.source`` decorator adds the source code of a task function as hash influence.
-Above, the ``report`` method is registered.
-Similarly, there is also a ``influence.attribute`` decorator for task attributes and properties.
+The ``influence.attribute`` decorator adds the value of an attribute or property as hash influence.
+Above, the ``webstatus`` property is registered to influence the task with data obtained from a web service.
+The source code of the property itself is monitored automatically.

 Ninja